 Advice for Technology Buyers

-Digital transformation can be viewed as a large-scale project that will take months, can be risky and costly.
+Digital transformation can be viewed as a large-scale, long-term project that can be risky and costly.
 However, it doesn’t have to be that way.
 Firms should explore the benefits of truly open and extensible platforms while keeping a close eye on inherent risks.
-There is the risk, for instance, of some platforms being “too” open, which means that much customization will be required, thus longer development cycles and missed opportunities.
-There also are risks in choosing a solution too “out of the box,” which won’t provide flexibility in customization.
-Finding a balanced solution, one that can provide significant out-of-the-box standardization while still being able to customize and scale over time.
-Platform solutions offer a more agile approach to addressing a transformation strategy by providing faster time to market, return on investment and providing the flexibility to adapt to changes in technology and market conditions.
+There is the risk, for instance, of some platforms being too open, which means that much customization will be required, thus longer development cycles and missed opportunities.
+There also are risks in choosing a solution too “out of the box” which won’t provide flexibility in customization.
+It’s important to find a balanced solution – one that can provide significant out-of-the-box standardization while still being able to customize and scale over time.
+Platform solutions offer a more agile approach to addressing a transformation strategy by providing faster time to market, return on investment, and providing the flexibility to adapt to changes in technology and market conditions.